Middle Ninfa Bunkhouse, Middle Ninfa Farm, Llanellen, Abergavenny, NP7 9LE

 Walks:Long Distance Walks

-This accommodation is in a National Park, is available to individuals, is an 'Eco Hostel', has a pub within walking distance, has availability this Christmas and this New Year and is on the available autumn half term page, the dark sky area, the Brecon Beacons National Park, the Cambrian Way, the Hostels with Camping map, the Small Hostels Map and the Beacons Way.
+This accommodation is in a National Park, is available to individuals, is an 'Eco Hostel' and has a pub within walking distance.
+It is on a dark sky area, the Brecon Beacons National Park, the Cambrian Way, the Small Hostels Map, the Hostels with Camping map, the Beacons Way and the Lon Las Cymru.

 MapView Nearby Hostels